zero-hbar/lfrf-mock/lfrf-mock.md

 ---

 ## How We Help

 - We raise funds for direct care services
 - We partner with CARF-accredited clinics
 - We advocate for underinsured and uninsured individuals

 > "Freedom is the ability to ask for help — and be heard."

 ---

 ## How You Can Support

 - [ ] Donate via PayPal (embed link or button)
 - [ ] Share our mission on social media
 - [ ] Nominate a clinic to receive funds

 ---

 ## Get In Touch

-Use our [Contact Page](/lfrf/contact) to reach us.
+Use our [Contact Page](/lfrf-mock/contact) to reach us.
 We welcome questions, collaborations, and stories.

----

-*This is a working draft.
-Layout and language subject to refinement.*